-Surface run-off can be a cause for concern in many areas as it can contribute to pollution in streams, wetlands, rivers, lakes, and oceans as well as adding to flood risk and thereby exacerbating the impacts of Climate Change.
+Surface run-off can be a cause for concern in many areas as it can contribute to pollution in streams, wetlands, rivers, lakes and oceans, as well as adding to flood risks and thereby exacerbating the impacts of Climate Change.

 During precipitation events, a portion of the precipitation will be intercepted by vegetation (trees and shrubs) while a further portion reaches the ground.
-Precipitation that reaches the ground and does not infiltrate into the soil becomes surface run-off14.
+Precipitation that reaches the ground and does not infiltrate into the soil becomes surface run-off15.

 Within an urban area, the large extent of impervious surfaces increases the amount of run-off.
-However, trees are effective at reducing this15.
+However, trees are effective at reducing this16.
 Trees intercept precipitation, whilst their root systems promote infiltration and storage in the soil.
-Interception slows down rainwater reaching the ground, and some water will be evaporated off without ever touching the ground.
+Interception slows down rainwater reaching the ground and some water will be evaporated off without ever touching the ground.

-The trees of Birmingham, Coventry and Solihull help to reduce run-off by an estimated 936,000 cubic metres a year with an associated value of £1,510,000.
-English Oak trees intercept the most water, removing a total of 140,000 m3 of water per year, a service worth £225,000 (Figure 10).
-English Oak trees have an expansive canopy to capture/ intercept rainfall and represent a high proportion of trees within Birmingham, Coventry and Solihull.
+The trees of Solihull help to reduce run-off by an estimated 294,000 cubic metres a year with an associated value of £474,000.

+English Oak trees intercept the most water, removing a total of 60,500 m3 of water per year, a service worth £97,600 (Figure 10).
+English Oak trees have an expansive canopy to capture/ intercept rainfall and are the second highest proportion of trees within Solihull.